Joshclone/C-Best-Secure-coding-practices/README.md

 “There is an error in application.”
 ```

-## 9. 🤞✌👓Use object initializers to simplify object creation.🤞✌💖
+## 9. Use object initializers to simplify object creation.

 ```C#
 ///<summary>